-\ For the preparation of the Standard Solutions, see Appendix.
+\ For the preparation of the standard solution see Appendix.

-Nitrates and Nitrites .- These are the oxidised residues of organic matters, possibly derived from an animal source (sewage).
-Their determination is therefore a point of the greatest importance, for they indicate, either a pollution of the water at some remote period with possibly dangerous ingredients, or the contamination of the water at the present time with partially or completely purified sewage.
+Nitrates and Nitrites.-These are the oxidised residues of organic matters, possibly derived from an animal source (sewage).
+Their determination is, therefore, a point of the greatest importance, for they indicate, either a pollution of the water at some remote period with possibly dangerous ingredients, or the contamination of the water at the present time with partially or completely purified sewage.
 They are found, often in considerable quantities, in deep well or spring waters, and in this case merely indicate the complete purification which the water has undergone in its passage from the surface to the subterranean reservoirs.
 In the case of shallow well-waters, nitrates and nitrites, if found in association with excess of chlorine and ammonia, indicate soakage of sewage or animal refuse into the well, more or less purified by its passage through the intervening layers of earth.
 At any time, however, the purifying power of the filtering earth may be exceeded or overcome, and then the liquid filth may pass into the well with its dangerous ingredients unchanged and unpurified.
 Nitrates and nitrites are not present in raw sewage; but they are found in polluted streams and watercourses, where a certain amount of oxidation is always in progress, and in the effluent subsoil waters from manured or sewaged land.
-They exist as nitrates and nitrites of lime, soda, potash, etc.
+They exist as nitrates and nitrites of lime, soda, potash, &c.

 The simplest method of estimating the amount of nitrates, is to evaporate 10 c.c. of the water in a small platinum dish to dryness.
 To the residue add 3 c.c. of a solution of sulphuric acid and phenol (see Appendix), and two drops of pure hydrochloric acid, and then warm the dish for 3 minutes over the water bath.
-Pour the contents into a Nessler glass, and neutralise with caustic potash solution until effervescence ceases; then fill up with distilled water to the 50 c.c. mark, and compare the depth of the yellow colour produced with that of a test solution, containing one milligramme of nitrate of potash in each cubic centimetre, to which the same reagents have been added.
+Pour the contents into a Nessler glass, and neutralise with caustic potash solution until effervescence ceases; then fill up with distilled water to the 50 c.c. mark, and compare the depth of the yellow colour produced with that of a test solution, containing one milligramme of nitrate of potash in each cubic centimetre, to which the same reagents have been added, and which has been submitted to a like process.
 This process of comparison by depth of colouration is known as "Nesslerising."
+The yellow colouration is due to the formation of picric acid (tri-nitro-phenol), produced by the action of sulphocarbolic acid on nitric acid.
 To express in terms of nitrogen as nitrates, the result must be multiplied by 0.14.

-Where there is a suspicion of sewage pollution a qualitative examination should be made for phosphates.
-This is readily done by adding to some of the water (concentrated if necessary) some molybdate of ammonium and dilute nitric acid.
+Where there is a suspicion of sewage pollution, a qualitative examination should be made for phosphates.
+This is readily done by adding to some of the water

+(concentrated if necessary) some molybdate of ammonium and dilute nitric acid.
 On boiling, a yellow colour appears if phosphates are present.